| EMERSON TIPS |

 monitoring and the lower half of the gear case was left off during

+the trials.
 Oil did come back into the gear case via the oscillator drive rod with the motor running following the initial injection.
 The amount was negligible, but was found to be less when the oil was injected in smaller doses.
 Starting out with 2 ml, running for about 30 minutes, then injecting the final 1 ml worked well.
 All of these quantities were determined with the motor in a level position and starting the tests with the inner chamber of the rotor clean and dry, and the rotor shaft and shaft holes clean and dry.
 I'll have this on display at Fan Fair.
 If you have any questions before then, just send me a PM.
 See you then and good luck. |